box-products/handbook/appendix-11-harassment.md

 ---
 layout: page
 title: "Harrassment"
-chapter: "Chapter A12:"
+chapter: "Chapter A11:"
 prev_link: "← Asking For Help"
-prev_url: "/appendix-11-asking-for-help"
+prev_url: "/appendix-10-asking-for-help"
 ---

-It is SALT Insure’s policy to prohibit intentional and unintentional harassment of or against job applicants, contractors, interns, volunteers, or employees by another employee, supervisor, vendor, customer, or a third party based on actual or perceived race, color, creed, religion, national origin, ancestry, citizenship status, age, sex or gender (including pregnancy, childbirth, and pregnancy-related conditions), gender identity or expression (including transgender status), sexual orientation, marital status, military service and veteran status, physical or mental disability, genetic information, or any other characteristic protected by applicable federal, state, or local laws.
-SALT Insure will not tolerate such conduct.
+It is SALT’s policy to prohibit intentional and unintentional harassment of or against job applicants, contractors, interns, volunteers, or employees by another employee, supervisor, vendor, customer, or a third party based on actual or perceived race, color, creed, religion, national origin, ancestry, citizenship status, age, sex or gender (including pregnancy, childbirth, and pregnancy-related conditions), gender identity or expression (including transgender status), sexual orientation, marital status, military service and veteran status, physical or mental disability, genetic information, or any other characteristic protected by applicable federal, state, or local laws.
+SALT will not tolerate such conduct.

 Furthermore, any retaliation against an individual who has complained about sexual or other harassment or retaliation against individuals for cooperating with an investigation of a harassment complaint is similarly unlawful and will not be tolerated.
-SALT Insure will take all reasonable steps to prevent and eliminate unlawful harassment.
+SALT will take all reasonable steps to prevent and eliminate unlawful harassment.

 Definition of “unlawful harassment.”
 “Unlawful harassment” is conduct that has the purpose or effect of creating an intimidating, hostile, or offensive work environment; has the purpose or effect of substantially and unreasonably interfering with an individual’s work performance, or otherwise adversely affects an individual’s employment opportunities because of the individual’s membership in a protected class.